An interdisciplinary initiative that brings together clinical, theoretical and artistic approaches to, and applications of, psychoanalysis

 CPD: The Psychoanalytic Section of the Irish Council for Psychotherapy (ICP) has awarded the event 6.5 CPD points.

 Registration: Registration is open to anyone interested in psychoanalysis.
 Registration is via the Freud Museum.
 Tickets: £70 / £50 students, concessions and members of the College of Psychoanalysts – UK.
 An additional £5 discount for members of the Freud Museum.
+The event is fully booked.
+To join the waiting list, click here

 Article: Dr Noreen Giffney wrote the Introduction to the clinical book, Clinical Encounters in Sexuality (Punctum Books 2017), which she co-edited with Dr Eve Watson.
 A copy is also available from firstname.lastname@example.org